Skip to main content

 At Manchester Camerata, James has helped develop the orchestra’s programming identity in Manchester and across the North in partnership with the orchestra, a series of artistic partners and Music Director Gábor Takács-Nagy.
 He has developed strong links in their new home in Gorton in Manchester, secured international tours and built new partnerships for performance and recording in the UK.
 He worked to bring the community and performance aspects of the orchestras work even closer together with the orchestra at the heart, and during the pandemic he developed new creative projects, including the digital project Untold – Manchester Camerata.

 Founded in 1958, Royal Northern Sinfonia is one of the world’s leading chamber orchestras.
-RNS is based at Sage Gateshead and serves the North through activity and performances across the region.
+RNS is based at The Glasshouse and serves the North through activity and performances across the region.
 The orchestra regularly flies the flag for the region by touring internationally and appearing at major festivals.
-Just last weekend Sage Gateshead and Royal Northern Sinfonia welcomed BBC Proms to the venue for the first time.
+Just last weekend The Glasshouse and Royal Northern Sinfonia welcomed BBC Proms to the venue for the first time.

 Principal Conductor Dinis Sousa has just completed his first season with RNS.
 He brings a fantastic new energy to the orchestra which has worked with many international conductors and soloists including Christian Tetzlaff, Sir Roger Norrington, Paul McCreesh, Jess Gillam, Nicholas McGegan, Mahan Esfahani, Viktoria Mullova and Jessica Cottis, and also collaborated with leading popular voices such as Sting, Ben Folds, John Grant, Mercury Rev, Field Music and Maxïmo Park.